ShadowDevLabs/.github/profile/README.md

 ## NOTICE

-While PhantomWebWorks's proxy, Shadow is designed to help you bypass restrictions, please be sure to use it responsibly and follow the regulations in place.
+While PhantomNetwork's proxy, Shadow is designed to help you bypass restrictions, please be sure to use it responsibly and follow the regulations in place.
 Do not DO anything illegal on this site, and we do not support this.

 🌐🔓 **Phantom Network - Dedicated to Bypassing School Restrictions** 🌐🔓